 So you have made the first big step towards gaining control of your website by signing up for the best, most affordable VPS subscription by UltaHost?
 If you have not already, go and register yourself now.

-For more on why you should get a VPS subscription and how it will impact the way your audience sees your website, check out article here!
+For more on why you should get a VPS subscription and how it will impact the way, your audience sees your website, check out the article here!

 Speaking of VPS, any good server needs an Operating System to run.
 Most servers these days run on some iteration of Linux called a distribution, also affectionately known as a ‘distro’.

 Why Linux? you may ask.
 The internet, back in the early days, was exclusively built on Unix servers.
 As time went on, these Unix servers were upgraded to Linux servers easily as more powerful hardware become accessible.
 Secondly, Linux is open-source so there is no end to the possibilities that await developers for modifications.
 And lastly, Linux is the most efficient OS, especially on lower-end hardware.

 Today we will tell you the 5 Best Linux Distributions or ‘Distros’ for your VPS service.